 "The Diamond Age, or A Young Lady's Illustrated Primer"

-(1995) is a post cuberpunk novel written by American author Neal Stephenson.
+(1995) is a post-cyberpunk novel written by American author Neal Stephenson.
 This dystopian tale follows the life of girl named Nell in a society that

 is ruled by nanotechnology.
-Author explored the themes of education, social class, ethnicity, and the nature of artificial intelligence.
+The author explored the themes of education, social class, ethnicity, and the nature of artificial intelligence.

 (1999) is the acclaimed dystopian novel written by the Japanese author KoushunTakami.
 It follows the similar storyline as William Golding's "Lord of

-the Flies" by following the lives of the group of students, who under guise of "study trip" became transported on isolated island where they receive
+the Flies" by following the lives of the group of students, who under the guise of "study trip" became transported on an isolated island where they receive

 ultimatum -only one surviving member of the group can return to the civilization.
 This controversial study of senseless youth violence and human nature